rost21/pet-BE/README.md

-# Server for the diplom BE app
+# Server for the pet application

 ## Prerequisities